Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 Preparation

-Before any sort of migration, there needs to be a reason for it.
+Before any migration, there needs to be a reason for it.
 Typically, around this stage, clients will approach us with a proposition of a certain need their company and application has.
 Our experts will help the client to better understand and define what the objective should be over the course of this migration relative to a business’ needs, the industry standards relative to the client, the target platform, and the application’s requirements for basic functions.

 The most important factor to consider during this phase is where the application will be migrated.
 Whether it’s moving to or from AWS, the application will need services that are compatible with the platform, typically something that is native to the cloud environment.
 AWS does have methods of more easily importing or exporting solutions.
 To better accommodate, some changes might need to be made to the application API or any workloads.